Kensington Library

 Preschool Storytime

-Join us inside the library for stories, rhymes, songs and movement!
-Best suited for ages 2-5 and their caregivers.
+Join us inside the library for stories, rhymes, songs, and movement with your children's librarian!
+Best suited for children ages 2-5 and their caregivers.

 About